 That’s not exactly true.

-While the walls of publishing are coming down, and there’s never been a better time to become a published author.
+While the walls of publishing are coming down, there’s never been a better time to become a published author.

 We’re here to cover this information all about speaking engagements: